devos50/devos50.github.io/_pages/teaching.md

 ## Affiliated with EPFL<br/><br/>

+### CS460 - Systems for Data Management and Data Science (2025)

+I have been head TA during the [Systems for Data Management and Data Science](https://edu.epfl.ch/coursebook/en/systems-for-data-management-and-data-science-CS-460) course given at EPFL during Spring 2025 where I coordinated several aspects of the course.
+Furthermore, I gave a lecture on distributed key-value stores and the CAP theorem.<br/><br/>

 ### CS723 - Topics on ML Systems (2023)

 I have been coordinator during the [Topics on ML Systems](https://parsa.epfl.ch/course-info/cs723/) course given at EPFL during Spring 2023.
 During the course, we reviewed and discussed state-of-the-art publications on distributed machine learning systems.<br/><br/>